MeltwaterArchive/datasift-connector/README.md

 ### Metrics

 All components log metrics to statsd so you can easily integrate it into your monitoring infrastructure.
-We also provide a default Grafana dashboard for monitoring the connector which can be found at `http://[connector-machine]:3000`, or `http://localhost:3000` if using the provided Vagrant file.
+We also provide a default Grafana dashboard for monitoring the Connector which can be found at `http://[connector-machine]:3000`, or `http://localhost:3000` if using the provided Vagrant file.
 The default login for Grafana is set to admin / admin.

 ### Historics